karimFin/defect-detection-mlops-computervision/README.md

 ## Limitations And Next Steps

-This is a strong production-shaped portfolio project, but a real industrial rollout may also require:
+This is a strong production grade, but a real industrial rollout may also require:

 - persistent external databases and object storage
 - role-based access control